Gold Leaf Painted Mirror

 It’s time for our monthly Trash To Treasure time again!

-Follow my tutorial to make an epic fail turn into something amazing!
+Follow my tutorial to make an epic fail turn into something beautiful and amazing!

 Then be sure to check out my fabulous co-hosts projects too!